rhult/MoreApps/README.md

 ## Icons

-The app icons you provide should be 114x114, and the HTML/CSS output will make it look sharp on retina devices, and still the right size on non-retina devices.
+The app icons you provide should be 114x114, and the HTML/CSS output will make them look sharp on retina devices, and still have the right size on non-retina devices.
 The corners are rounded for you so you can just use your regular app icons.

 # Changes require no updates to the app